I’d painted myself into a corner with my writing here recently and felt less and less able to really be myself.

 THIS, folks, is why we wrote this book!

 This is why I’ve been writing this blog for three years (we turned 3 last month!).
-It makes me deliriously happy to read Becky and Erin’s stories of change and healing.
+It makes me deliriously happy to read Becky's story of change and healing.

-Becky’s terrible relationship with the ex-wife was one of the main reasons she was heading towards a split, but instead, her family life has been transformed.
+Her terrible relationship with the ex-wife was one of the main reasons she was heading towards a split, but instead, her family life has been transformed.
 If she can do it, then maybe you can too!
-And don't miss her update, answering questions on this cool turn of events.

 With all my heart, I want to help others create happier extended families after divorce and remarriage.
 And yet...
 I’ve been struggling myself.